IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 For example, UID2 tokens are habitually passed through the bid stream from a publisher to a DSP.
 Although a UID2 token might go through several parties, such as an SSP, it can be decrypted only by an authorized UID2 participant.
 On its journey through the bid stream, the UID2 token can safely pass through one or more intermediaries.

+The same is true of UID2 tokens generated for sharing. (**GWH_KT is this OK?
+We needed to have the pass-through section, and it talks about publishers and the bid stream, so I added this line.**)

 ## UID2 Portal Sharing Permissions

-With a sharing permission enabled, a sharing participant who receives an encrypted UID2 token can decrypt the UID2 token into a raw UID2.
-The sharing options available include the following:

-- Individual selection of sharing participants

-   A participant can choose to share with one or more participants by individually selecting each participant.

-- Automatic sharing with all participants of a specific type
+For the intended receiver of UID2 tokens to be able to decrypt them into raw UID2s, the sender must grant permission to the receiver.
+Sharing permissions are defined through the UID2 Portal (**GWH_KT do I need to say, through the UID2 Portal when available, and until then ask your UID2 contact?
+Or...?
+I believe this will be published before the portal doc.**).

+The following sharing options are available via the UID2 Portal.
+These options are not mutually exclusive; you can mix and match as needed:

-  A participant can choose to share with all participants of one or more participant types, such as all Publishers, Advertisers, DSPs, or Data Providers.
+- You can automatically grant permission to all participants of a specific type, such as all Publishers, Advertisers, DSPs, or Data Providers.<!--  (link to sub-section) --> For example, we recommend that publishers grant sharing permission to all DSPs.
+- You can grant permission to one or more specific participants<!--  (link to sub-section) -->.
 If you choose this option, all new participants of the selected participant type will automatically have permission to decrypt any data that you send to them.
 For details, see [Encryption/Decryption Key Refresh Cadence for Sharing](sharing-best-practices.md#encryptiondecryption-key-refresh-cadence-for-sharing).

   For example, let's say you choose to share with all of 20 existing DSPs.
 The next day, when DSP 21 signs up for sharing, DSP 21 will automatically have permission to decrypt data that you send.
 To share with DSP 21, just send one or more encrypted UID2 tokens and DSP 21 will be able to decrypt the tokens into raw UID2s.
 Because you chose automatic sharing, you do not need to log in to explicitly update your sharing permissions to include DSP 21, or any future DSPs that sign up for the UID2 ecosystem.
 You can update your sharing permission in the UID2 Portal at any point.